dhruv8433/python-tutioral/DSA/Stack/usingLinkedList/readme.md

 # 🧱 Stack Implementation Using Linked List

-This project provides a manual implementation of a **Stack** using a **Linked List** in Python.
+This file provides a manual implementation of a **Stack** using a **Linked List** in Python.
 Unlike array-based stacks, linked list stacks dynamically allocate memory and are more efficient for frequent insertions/removals.

 ---